-At Mawnan C of E VA Primary School, we understand that we are legally required to comply with certain welfare requirements as stated in the Statutory Framework for Early Years Foundation Stage 2014 (updated Jan 2021).
+At Mawnan C of E VA Primary School we understand that we are legally required to comply with certain welfare requirements as stated in the Statutory Framework for Early Years Foundation Stage 2021.
 We understand that we are required to:

-- promote the welfare of children. - promote good health, preventing the spread of infection and taking appropriate action when children are ill.\ Please refer to Mawnan C of E COVID 19 Risk assessment. - manage behaviour effectively in a manner appropriate for the children's stage of development and individual needs. - ensure all adults who look after the children or who have unsupervised access to them are suitable to do so and have a current DBS. - ensure that the premises, furniture and equipment is safe and suitable for purpose.

-- ensure that every child receives enjoyable and challenging learning and development experiences tailored to meet their needs. - maintain records, policies and procedures required for safe efficient management of the setting and to meet the needs of the children.

-We endeavour to meet all these requirements.
+- promote the welfare of children. - promote good health, preventing the spread of infection and taking appropriate action when children are ill. - manage behaviour effectively in a manner appropriate for the children's stage of development and individual needs. - ensure all adults who look after the children or who have unsupervised access to them are suitable to do so and have a current DBS. - Ensure that the premises, furniture and equipment is safe and suitable for purpose. - Ensure that every child receives enjoyable and challenging learning and development experiences tailored to meet their needs. - Maintain records, policies and procedures required for safe efficient management of the setting and to meet the needs of the children.
+We endeavor to meet all these requirements.